smcgdub/hacker-news-homework-react/README.md

 * The flicker effect on page load code was compiled using the [Angry Tools](https://angrytools.com/css/animation/) CSS animation website

 * As i am still learning React on my current course we haven't made it as far as testing.
-To get a better understanding of how React testing works i used this YouTube video by Kris Foster as a guide.
+To get a better understanding of how React testing works I used this YouTube video by Kris Foster as a guide.
 [Video Here](https://www.youtube.com/watch?v=ML5egqL3YFE)
 </details>
 <hr>